Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Wisdom consists not so much in knowing what to do in the ultimate as knowing what to do next.
+> You must welcome change as the rule but not as your ruler.

 <!-- QUOTE_END -->